thechangelog/draft/draft/ansible-docker.md

 Many reading this might be asking, "Why don't you just use Heroku?".
 First of all, I can run Docker and Ansible on any host, with any provider.
 Secondly, I prefer flexibility over convenience.
 I can run anything in this manner, not just web applications.
-Last of all, because I am a tinkerer at heart, I get a kick from understanding how all the pieces fit together.
-The fundamental building block of Heroku is the Linux Container (or LXC for short).
+Last but not least, because I am a tinkerer at heart, I get a kick from understanding how all the pieces fit together.
+The fundamental building block of Heroku is the Linux Container.
 The same technology lies at the heart of Docker's versatility.
-As a matter of fact, one of Docker's mottoes is: "Containerization is the new virtualization".
+As a matter of fact, one of Docker's mottoes is:
+"Containerization is the new virtualization".

 ## Why Ansible?